cschoi/2013-norwich-biology/session3-shell.rst

 An extended version of this tutorial is available here: https://github.com/swcarpentry/boot-camps/tree/2013-06-wise-beginners/shell

+Want to learn more?
+Come to one of the Software Carpentry bootcamps! http://www.software-carpentry.org/

 Material by Milad Fatenejad, Sasha Wood, Radhika Khetani and Tracy Teal